bichanna/bichanna/README.md

 ### Hi there, I'm Nobuharu Shimazu 👋

 I'm a Japanese high school student living in Chicago.
+I mostly do backend stuff.

 **What I'm learning**
  - Django, AI (Python)